khulnasoft-lab/design.khulnasoft.com/contents/components/banner.md

 ### Behavior

 - A banner can always be dismissed.
-  - It doesn't reappear by default and in rare circumstances, the banner can appear again after some time has passed.
+  - It doesn't reappear by default, but in rare circumstances the banner can reappear after 7 days have passed.
-  - When temporarily dismissed, it will reappear after **7 days**.
-- The action should direct a user to docs for an installation guide or to where they can upgrade their plan to enable a feature.
+- The action should direct a user to one of the following:
+  - Docs for an installation guide.
+  - Where they can upgrade their plan to enable a feature.
+  - A format for contributing or providing feedback.

 ### Content

 - Title should be concise and indicate the purpose of the banner.
-- The message describes the benefits of using or upgrading to a feature or the benefit of providing feedback.
+- The message describes the benefits of performing the action.
 - An optional [illustration](/product-foundations/illustration) to support the message uses the [medium](/product-foundations/illustration#medium) illustration size.

 ### Accessibility